50 Years of Victory

 This version of 50 Years of Victory: Poseidon’s cabin configurations and amenities is for her charter by Quark Expeditions.
-The 50 Years of Victory also sails with a slightly altered configuration for other polar itineraries: Fifty Years of Victory: Poseidon.
+The 50 Years of Victory also sails with a slightly altered configuration for other polar itineraries.

 50 Years of Victory Review

 AdventureSmith Explorations’ 50 Years of Victory review includes a detailed description of the small ship including deck plans and a photo gallery.
 Our experts have been aboard nearly every small expedition ship in the polar regions.
 Please read our 50 Years of Victory review below then contact our small ship cruise experts to compare the 50 Years of Victory with other small cruise ships sailing North Pole expeditions and Arctic cruises.